 First, comparables that are similar to the asset being valued in terms of future prospects (expected cash flows and discount rates) must be available.
 To the extent that differences do exist, they must not materially affect the valuation.
 If the differences do have a material effect, their impact on valuation should be properly controlled for.

-Second, comparables need to have observable values.
-The values can either be observed transaction prices in public markets, values assigned in private transactions, or potentially, but less commonly, some other measures of value.
+Second, comparables need to have observed values.
+The values can either be observed transaction prices in public markets, values assigned in private transactions, or potentially but less commonly some other measures of value.

 Third, the observed values of the comparables should be recent enough so as not to be stale.
 Assessing this criterion requires judgement regarding how much valuations would be expected to change over time.

 Finally, appropriate valuation ratios need to be calculated consistently across the comparable set, using the same definition for each comparable.